ChrstphrHll/npc_gen/students/Scarlotta Inqoul.md

 ---
 ### Description
 - 4th year Dwarf Paladin in Burk
-- curly blonde hair that's parted to the side, slightly obscuring an eye, Pale Brown eyes, and Brown skin
+- long curly brunette hair that's wild, Pale Brown eyes, and Brown skin
 - Is Iconoclastic and Puritanical, and has Innovation as their ideal

 ### Organizations